-Use only 3-wire extension cords which have 3-prong grounding type plugs and 3-prong receptacles which accept the tools plug.
+Use only a single 3 wire extension cord with a 3-prong grounding type plug and 3-prong receptacle which accepts the tools plug for this 2 amp tool.

-Length of the Conductor Wire Sizes Required (American Wire Gauge Number) 120V Lines Up To 100 Feet No. 16 glossary of terms for woodworking
+Length of the Conductor Wire Sizes Required (American Wire Gauge Number) 120V Lines up to 100 feet No. 16 glossary of terms for woodworking

-- 1. Kerf the slot cut by the blade. - Leading Edge the edge of the workpiece which is pushed into the blade first. - Sawblade Path the area of the workpiece directly in line with and moving toward the sawblade edge. - Bevel the ability to slant the table to make angle cuts.
-An angle cutting operation through the face of the board. - Blade Tooth Set the distance that the edge of the sawblade tooth is bent (or set) outward from the side of the blade. - Trailing Edge the workpiece edge last cut by the sawblade. - 7.
+- 1. Kerf the slot cut by the blade. - Leading Edge the edge of the workpiece which is pushed into the blade first. - Sawblade Path the area of the workpiece directly in line with and moving toward the sawblade edge. - 4.
+Bevel the ability to slant the table to make angle cuts.
+An angle cutting operation through the face of the board. - Blade Tooth Set the distance that the edge of the sawblade tooth is bent (or set) outward from the side of the blade. - 6.
+Trailing Edge the workpiece edge last cut by the sawblade. - 7.
 Workpiece the item on which the cutting operation is being performed.